 Other Costa Rica COVID-19 Restrictions Tourists Need to Know About

 - Driving is restricted to 5 AM to 10 PM Mon – Fri and 5 AM to 9 PM Saturday and Sunday.
-No restrictions on weekends.
+No license plate restrictions on weekends.
 On weekdays, there are license plate restrictions.

 - All tourists must follow sanitary measures and regulations including but not limited to mask wearing, hand washing, social distancing, etc.